 3) What excites you about having an experiment flown in microgravity?

-Then upload your video to Youtube (with parent or adult mentor approval) and include a link in your application by May 5th, 2019.
+Then upload your video to Youtube (with parent or adult mentor approval) and include a link in your application by the contest deadline.

 Do you have any questions?
 The answer may just be in our Frequently Asked Questions (FAQ), you can visit this section by clicking the next button.